Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Numerical tests of the phase diagram

-In Fig.~\ref{fig:size_low_v}, we verify this scaling for $\langle S \rangle$ crossing the 1-2 phase line, using $x = \left( T/T_c\right)^{\theta / \alpha}$ and $y= \langle S\rangle / \langle S\rangle_{AQS}$, which collapses the AQS plateau and gives a high-temperature tail scaling as $x^{-1}$.
-We find almost no driving-rate dependence in the avalanche size, except for those simulations close to $T_N$ (orange in Fig.~\ref{fig:size_low_v}), where lower velocities weakly decrease avalanche size due to stress-softening.
+In Fig.~\ref{fig:size_low_v}, we verify this scaling for $\langle S \rangle$ crossing the 1-2 phase line, \dkrep{plotting}{using} $\langle S\rangle / \langle S\rangle_{\text{AQS}}$ \dkrep{against}{and} $\left( T/T_c\right)^{\theta / \alpha}$, which collapses the AQS plateau and gives a high-temperature tail scaling as $\langle S \rangle \sim \left( (T/T_c)^{\theta/\alpha} \right)^{-1}$.
+These expressions have no driving rate dependence, and we have verified the crossover and scaling at different driving rates than those show in Fig.~\ref{fig:size_low_v}.
+We indeed find almost no driving-rate dependence in the avalanche size, except for those simulations close to $T_N$ (orange in Fig.~\ref{fig:size_low_v}), where lower velocities weakly decrease avalanche size due to stress-softening.
 For this reason, the highest temperature fall slightly below the $T^{-\theta/\alpha}$ scaling.

-Now, assuming a power-law form for the distribution of avalanche sizes $p(S) \sim S^{-\tau} g(S/S_c(T,L))$, truncated at $S_c$, we have that:
+Now, assuming a power-law form for the distribution of avalanche sizes $p(S) \sim S^{-\tau} g(S/S_c(T,L))$, truncated at $S_c(T,L)$ by finite-system size or temperature, we have that: